tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 #### Override user ID parameter

-Override User ID parameters in user_id field.
+Override the user ID parameter in the `user_id` field.

-This parameter can override [users ID](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#add-user-id) added in Nameless Analytics Client-Side configuration variable.
+This parameter can override the [user ID](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#add-user-id) provided by the Nameless Analytics Client-side configuration variable.

 #### Add/override user level parameters

-Add user level parameters in user_data object in the payload.
-Values accepted: strings, integers, float and json.
+Add user level parameters to the `user_data` object in the payload.
+Accepted values: strings, integers, floats, and JSON.

-These parameter can override [user parameters](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#add-user-level-parameters) added in Nameless Analytics Server-side client tag.
+These parameters can override [user parameters](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#add-user-level-parameters) added in the Nameless Analytics Server-side client tag.

 #### Remove user level parameters